2:049 Chairs, Directors, and Coordinators

-- Annual Evaluations: Each year, the Dean will distribute the Employee Performance Review
+- Annual Evaluations: Each year, the Dean will distribute the Academic Chair Survey

-Form developed by Human Resources to obtain input in regard to the Chair's administrative
+Form to all faculty to obtain input in regard to the Chair's administrative function.

-The Chair shall be permitted to prepare ONE rebuttal document to respond to a single
+The Chair shall be permitted ONE rebuttal document in response to a negative evaluation

-document shall be no longer than two pages and shall take the form of a narrative
+no longer than two pages in length and shall take the form of a narrative document.

-document.
-This rebuttal document shall be filed with the Dean.
+This rebuttal document will be housed with the Provost.

 - Removal of Chairs

-stipend ends at that time.
-Ordinarily, the chair of a department serves a four-year
+ends at that time.
+Ordinarily, the chair of a department serves a four-year term and

-term and is eligible for reappointment following current procedures for evaluation
+is eligible for reappointment following current procedures for evaluation of chairs.

-of chairs.
-When a chair engages in egregious behavior that is clearly counterproductive
+When a chair engages in egregious behavior that is clearly counterproductive to the

-to the vision and mission of the University, the President has the right to remove
+vision and mission of the University, the Provost has the right to remove that chair

-that chair without any lengthy formal process and appoint an interim chair for the
+without any lengthy formal process and appoint an interim chair for the department

-department until a new chair can be appointed through usual search procedures in place.
+until a new chair can be appointed through usual search procedures in place.
+When

-When a chair loses the respect, trust, and confidence of the majority of the faculty
+a chair loses the respect, trust, and confidence of the majority of the faculty within

-within a department, the faculty in that department have the right to file a grievance.
+a department, the faculty in that department have the right to file a grievance.
+Dependent

-Dependent upon the results of the following procedures, the grievance may be followed
+upon the results of the following procedures, the grievance may be followed by a vote

 Faculty and chairs are strongly urged to try to resolve differences through informal